Golla (caste)

 Gollas are traditionally cowherds, but they engage in both sheep/goat and cattle pastoralism, in that they either herd exclusively sheep, a mixed herd of sheep and goats, or cattle.

 Etymology

-The Gollas are called Gawalis.
-One etymology for their name comes from the Sanskrit "Gopala", which in North India passed through Prakrit "Gwala".
+One etymology for Golla name comes from the Sanskrit "Gopala", which in North India passed through Prakrit "Gwala".
 Several other variants of the name exist in South India, in such forms as Gollavaru, Godlavaru, etc. There are many synonyms by which they are referred to within their community, namely Kadugolla, Oorugolla, Adivigolla, Handigolla and Gopala.
 Others refer to them only as Golla or Gollaru.